Harshit22/taskman/README.md

 1. Django (app tested on version 1.9)
 2. dj-database-url (app tested on version 0.3.0)

-You can install them using pip.
+You can install 2 and 3 using pip.
 Command example: $ pip install Django